HaxeFlixel/snippets.haxeflixel.com/_proofs/tiles/ray.md

 ---
 title: Ray
-concept: Tiling
+concept: Tiles
 order: 3
-tags: [tiling, tileblock]
+tags: [tiles, tileblock]
 ---

 {% api flixel.tile.FlxTilemap.ray %} lets you check if a line between two points collides with any 'collidable' tiles in a {% api flixel.tile.FlxTilemap %}.